Ledgerback/Platform-Coop/Web3-and-Coops/Possible Synergies.md

 ## Purpose

-This note is for jotting down possible opportunties where Web3.0 technologies and cooperatives (generally centered on tech and platform cooperatives) can come together to provide free/open technologies to users via technology and platform cooperatives.
+This note is for jotting down possible opportunities where Web3.0 technologies and cooperatives (generally centered on tech and platform cooperatives) can come together to provide free and open source technologies to users that can preserve user-autonomy and instill democratic governance.

 ## Possible Synergies

-You may find possible synergies we and other contributes have contemplated below.
+You may find possible synergies contributors have contemplated below.

 If you have any questions, comments or other feedback, please leave a comment on the specific synergy(ies).